 HDOs suffer significant financial losses as a direct result of these data breaches.
 It is anticipated that the average cost of a healthcare data breach will reach a record high of $10.1 million in 2023.
 This number, however, accounts for more than just high remediation costs, as the expense of improving security capabilities, paying cyber insurance premiums, the potential costs of class-action lawsuits and regulatory fines are also included.

-How can medical devices be better prepared?
+How can medical device cybersecurity be better prepared?

-For all connected medical (and even non-medical) devices, the best approach is to employ a defense in depth approach from the early design stage, rather than bolting on security capabilities right before putting a device on the market.
+For all connected medical (and even non-medical) devices, the best approach is to employ a defense-in-depth approach from the early design stage, rather than bolting on security capabilities right before putting a device on the market.
 And there are a number of best practices and security technologies that should be included:

-- Raising awareness across the industry will help in identifying when there are issues present in medical devices.
+- Raising awareness of medical device cybersecurity across the industry will help in identifying when there are issues present in medical devices.
 One example of this is by using the Coordinated Vulnerability Disclosure (CVD) for diagnosis and remediation.
 Several non-profit associations (H-ISAC, Z-CERT, ANSSI to name a few) also organize the communication of new vulnerabilities for the healthcare industry and in some cases, the FBI releases industry alerts providing insight into unpatched and outdated cyber-attack possibilities.